hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.commit_time_limit_ms`

-Amount of time Peer waits for CommitMessage from the proxy tail.
+The period of time a peer waits for `CommitMessage` from the proxy tail.

 Has type `u64`.
 Can be configured via environment variable `SUMERAGI_COMMIT_TIME_LIMIT_MS`